-- Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise. - Pull the rope slowly until resistance is felt. - Give a strong pull straight out to crank and start the engine.
+- Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise. - 7.
+Give a strong pull straight out to crank and start the engine.
 Repeat if necessary.